Policy No: 2036 Responsible Office: Research Compliance and Assurance Last Review Date: 04/28/2022 Next Required Review: 04/28/2027

 Authors must fully disclose any financial arrangements and outside activities that may constitute a potential conflict of interest in all manuscripts to journals, grant applications and at professional meetings.
-Authors should comply with the University’s Conflict of Interest Policy for disclosure requirements.
+Authors should comply with the University’s Conflict of Interest and Conflict of Commitment (policy) for disclosure requirements.

 5.2 Authorship Disputes